vassilikitsios/data_mining_tools/README.md

 # data_mining_tools

-Python data mining tools using pandas for data wrangling and scikit-learn for the machine learning tasks.
+Python data mining tools using pandas for data wrangling, scikit-learn for the machine learning tasks, and theano for deep learning specifically.

-Future versions will integrate deep learning applications using theano.